Get this deal! Call now.

 Instead, you can look to protect yourself and your vehicle from the expensive repair bills associated with Audi vehicles and those of other luxury car brands like BMW, Mercedes-Benz, Porsche, Land Rover, Jaguar and more with the Highline protection plan from Endurance.
 However, eligible vehicles must be at least eight years old or newer and have less than 80,000 miles.
 A $500 deductible will also apply, along with several other exclusions listed below:

-Having a Highline auto protection plan from Endurance can help offset some of the expensive repair costs that can come when owning select Audi and other vehicles from other popular luxury car brands, including both Alpha Romeo and Maserati.
+Having a Highline auto protection plan from Endurance can help offset some of the expensive repair costs when owning select Audi and other vehicles from other popular luxury car brands, including Alpha Romeo and Maserati.
 Not only that, Highline customers and those with any other Endurance plan will also automatically receive the peace of mind of having 24/7 roadside assistance, trip interruption coverage and rental car reimbursements included for free.
-Additionally, Endurance customers will also be immediately eligible for a full year of Endurance Elite Benefits for even more perks and savings for just a $20 activation fee, including up to $1,000 in total loss protection, up to two tire replacements or repairs, key fob replacements and more.
+Additionally, Endurance customers will also be immediately eligible for a full year of Endurance Elite Benefits for even more perks and savings for just a $29 activation fee, including up to $1,000 in total loss protection, up to two tire replacements or repairs, key fob replacements and more.

 Get started protecting your Audi today by requesting a free, no-obligation quote.
 You can also call our award-winning customer care team directly at (800) 253-8203 to learn more about Highline or any other Endurance protection plan.
 Be sure to check out the Endurance blog to find even more articles about specific makes and models, expert auto tips, DIY maintenance how-tos, extended warranty comparisons and much more.